githabideri/homedoc-subtitle-translator/README.md

 ![Version](https://img.shields.io/badge/version-0.1.2-blue?style=flat-square)
 ![License](https://img.shields.io/badge/license-GPL--3.0--or--later-brightgreen?style=flat-square)

 Part of the HomeDoc scripts that use Ollama-compatible large language models to do useful work completely local.
 HomeDoc — Subtitle Translator aka setzer (from "Übersetzer" - translator - in German) translates subtitle files (`.srt`, `.vtt`, and `.tsv`) from any language into any other language, although the quality and capability depends on the respective model.
 The project follows the homedoc toolkit style with a CLI-first workflow and an optional Tk GUI wrapper.
 The settings are displayed in GUI and can be either used in CLI workflow or to load old setting.
+It should work on all platforms (Linux, MacOS and Windows) as long as you have Ollama API accessible (either on the machine itself or on LAN).

 <img width="600" alt="Screenshot of the HomeDoc - subtitle translator aka setzer version 0.1.2" src="https://github.com/user-attachments/assets/ba02816c-7018-45cd-910f-97b906a8a491" />